 The cost structure of information goods often leads to natural monopoly.
 However, competition is also a significant issue in pricing, and a focus of my ongoing work is competitive nonlinear pricing for information goods.
-Undifferentiated nonlinear price competition is not sustainable for information goods, since the equilibrium outcome is either marginal cost pricing, or minimum average cost pricing (Mandy, 1992).
-The latter outcome suggests infinite-usage fixed-fee pricing, since the average cost per unit for information goods is always strictly decreasing in usage.
-A promising alternative is presented by Fishburn, Odlyzko and Siders (1997), who model a repeated game in which one player chooses only a fixed-fee, and the other chooses only a linear usage-based price.
-Approaches which may yield more general results involve modeling horizontally differentiated information goods (as in the monopoly model of Weber, 2001), using a model of monopolistic competition (as in Banker, Khosla, and Sinha 1998), or modeling the presence of an outside good (as in Jullien, 2000).
+Undifferentiated nonlinear price competition is not sustainable for information goods, because the equilibrium outcome is either marginal cost pricing, or minimum average cost pricing (Mandy 1992).
+The latter outcome suggests infinite-usage fixed-fee pricing, because the average cost per unit for information goods is always strictly decreasing in usage.
+A promising alternative is presented by Fishburn et al. (1997), who model a repeated game in which one player chooses only a fixed fee, and the other chooses only a linear usage-based price.
+Approaches that may yield more general results involve modeling horizontally differentiated information goods (as in the monopoly model of Weber 2001 and the duopoly model of Rochet and Stole 2002), using a model of monopolistic competition (as in Banker et al. 1998), or modeling the presence of an outside good (as in Jullien 2000).
 I hope to add to this literature in the near future.